garrandall/popular-music-data/tracks/how-will-i-know-glee-cast.md

 Kurt, Rachel, and Santana (Mercedes):
 How will I know if he really loves me?
-(How will I know, hey, how will I know) I say a prayer with every heart beat (How will I know, ooh, how will I know) I fall in love whenever we meet (How will I know, yeah, how will I know) I'm asking you cause you know about these things (How will I know, yeah)
+(How will I know, hey, how will I know) I say a prayer with every heart beat (How will I know, oh, how will I know) I fall in love whenever we meet (How will I know, yeah, how will I know) I'm asking you cause you know about these things (How will I know, yeah)